What is a 1098-T Tuition Statement form?

-- Enrollment – did not get academic credit for course
+- Enrollment: you did not get academic credit for course

 - Paid by Fin Aid: A 1098-T form will only be produced if there is more posted payment activity on an account during the calendar year January 1 to December 31.

-- Citizenship status – no citizenship status in system for student or coded as Non Resident Alien.
+- Citizenship status: our system has no citizenship status in system for student or coded as Non-Resident Alien.

 - Your address in our system is not current and the form was returned by the post office.

 Why is a 1098-T not generated for Non Resident Aliens (international students)?

 Salem State University is not required to supply Non Resident Alien students with a form 1098-T according to the guidelines established by the Internal Revenue Service.
 However, one can be generated upon student request and the information will be forwarded to the IRS.
 You should refer to Publication 970 on the IRS website to determine if you are in fact eligible to take an educational credit.
 Please note: to have a 1098-T generated you must have a valid social security or tax identification number (ITIN) on file with the University.

 Updating your Social Security Number with Salem State